About the distance to the stars

 It is my pleasure to announce today February 5 (the day of my birthday, serendipitously enough!) that the TYCHOS has been cited in an article posted at the Vatican Observatory website.
 To be sure, this is the very first article mentioning my TYCHOS research to be published on an ‘official’ (for lack of a better term) astronomy website! :slight_smile:

-“You Can’t See Atoms, so Why Can You See Stars?” - by Christopher Graney: You Can’t See Atoms, so Why Can You See Stars? - Vatican Observatory
+“You Can’t See Atoms, so Why Can You See Stars?” - by Christopher Graney: https://www.vaticanobservatory.org/sacred-space-astronomy/you-cant-see-atoms-so-why-can-you-see-stars/

 The author of the article is none other than Christopher M. Graney, the public relations officer (and astronomy historian / adjunct scholar) of the Vatican Observatory Foundation - based in Arizona, USA - yet linked to the original Vatican Observatory headquartered at the papal summer residence in Castel Gandolfo (which just happens to be located less than 6 miles from my own house, in the hills overlooking Rome).